Saurav02022/Saurav02022/README.md

 <!-- About Me Section -->
 ## 🙋🏻‍♂️ About Me

-Welcome!
-I'm Saurav Kumar, a dedicated Full Stack Developer passionate about crafting seamless web experiences.
-I specialize in building intuitive user interfaces and robust backend solutions.
-My skill set includes:
+👋 Hi there!
+I’m a Full Stack Developer with over a year of experience at Nuveb.
+I excel in coding, problem-solving, and teamwork, and I’m passionate about continuous learning and growth in the field.

+## 🥇 Skills

 - **Frontend:** Proficient in HTML, CSS, JavaScript, React.js, Next.js, and TypeScript for creating dynamic web applications.
 Experienced in UI libraries like Tailwind CSS, Chakra UI, and Bootstrap for enhancing design aesthetics and user experience.
 - **Backend:** Skilled in server-side development using Node.js and Express.js, with experience in building scalable and efficient APIs.
 Proficient in MongoDB for reliable data storage and retrieval.